CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-3.md

 Use a terminal window for the following commands.

 1. Navigate to the folder that contains the **package.json** file and the rest of your code.
-1. Install the packages for the sample with `npm install`.
+2. Install the packages for the sample with `npm install`.
 This command will download the packages upon which the code depends.
-1. Run your program with `node index.js`.
+3. Run your program with `node index.js`.

 You should see a series of messages describing the actions being taken by the program.
 If you want to see more detail of the requests, you can uncomment the [lines at the beginning of the `AzureSearchClient.request()` method]https://github.com/Azure-Samples/azure-search-javascript-samples/blob/master/quickstart/AzureSearchClient.js#L21-L27) in **AzureSearchClient.js**.

-Open the **Overview** of your search service in the Azure portal.
-Select the **Indexes** tab.

-In the next step, you'll add data to index.

 ## 2 - Load Documents